 What is an Advanced Practice Nurse Practitioner (APRN)?

 An advanced practice nurse practitioner (APRN) is a registered nurse (RN) who has completed an advanced graduate-level education program and has passed a national certification examination.
 An APRN has acquired advanced clinical knowledge and skills to prepare him/her to deliver safe, competent, high-quality care to patients.
 APRNs are able to diagnose and treat health problems, prescribe medications, perform procedures, order and interpret laboratory tests, counsel patients about health promotion and prevention, coordinate care, refer patients to physicians and other health care providers, and advocate for patients in the complex health care environment.
 Their specific duties depend on the setting in which they work, their level of experience, their specialty, and state laws.
 Meet our APRN.

 Do you provide lab testing?

 Yes.
 When covered by insurance, we provide on-site laboratory services.
 Please check your insurance coverage to find out if there are restrictions on where and who can draw your blood and do the testing.

 How and when will I be notified of my lab test results?

 Total Family Care notifies patients of test results by phone, mail, Patient Portal or at an office visit.
 You should expect to be notified of your test results in a timely fashion.
 Timeliness can vary according to what kind of test result was completed.
-For example certain blood tests may be available in 1-3 days while others, such as a biopsy may take longer.
+For example, certain blood tests may be available in 1-3 days while others, such as a biopsy may take longer.
 If at any time you have not been notified, please call our office and speak to a nurse.
-Patients who have enrolled and have designated the secure portal as their preferred method of communication may view certain lab, imaging, and office notes via portal.
+Patients who have enrolled and have designated the secure portal as their preferred method of communication may view certain lab, imaging, and office notes via the portal.